mwak68/w-arch-web/_projects/2013-w-armitage.md

 ---
-title: West Armitage Residential New Construction
+title: West Armitage New Construction
 subtitle:
 ref: arm1 # used as the folder for all photos, below
 year: 2013